-Venous occlusion of the deep cortical veins and occasionally superior sagittal and lateral sinuses occurs more often during pregnancy.
-A higher frequency of headache (91%), seizures (39%), or increased intracranial pressure including papilledema (28%) distinguish venous from arterial occlusion (23).
+Occlusion of the deep cortical veins or the superior sagittal and lateral sinuses occurs more often during pregnancy.
+A higher frequency of headache (91%), seizures (39%), or increased intracranial pressure including papilledema (28%) distinguishes venous from arterial occlusion (26).

-Intracerebral hemorrhage can be due to hypertension (such as in preeclampsia) or venous thrombosis.
+Intracerebral hemorrhage can be due to hypertension, preeclampsia, or venous thrombosis.
 Congenital vascular abnormalities such as aneurysms and arteriovenous malformations can also cause intracerebral hemorrhage.

-Subarachnoid hemorrhage may be caused by a ruptured aneurysm.
-Occasionally, subarachnoid hemorrhage has been reported in preeclampsia and has been thought to be the result of rupture of small pial veins or of cortical petechiae over the surface of the brain (115).
-Subarachnoid hemorrhage without evidence of aneurysm but with vasospasm on angiography was also reported (37; 39).
-A patient who became rapidly comatose after subarachnoid hemorrhage recovered after cesarean section was performed (19).
-Cortical vein infarction due to thrombosis is another cause of subarachnoid hemorrhage (108).
+Subarachnoid hemorrhage is usually caused by a ruptured aneurysm.
+If subarachnoid hemorrhage occurs in preeclampsia, rupture of small pial veins or superficial cortical petechiae are the likely causes (124).
+Subarachnoid hemorrhage with vasospasm but no aneurysm diagnosed by angiography was also reported (41; 44).
+A patient who became rapidly comatose after subarachnoid hemorrhage recovered after cesarean section was performed (22).
+Cortical vein infarction due to thrombosis is another cause of subarachnoid hemorrhage (117).

 Preeclampsia is defined as systolic blood pressure greater than 140 mmHg or diastolic blood pressure greater than 90 mmHg measured on 2 occasions, at least 4 hours apart, associated with proteinuria developing after the twentieth week of pregnancy in a woman previously normotensive.
-If proteinuria is absent, preeclampsia is diagnosed as hypertension associated with new onset of any of the following: thrombocytopenia (< 100x9/L), elevated liver enzymes more than twice the normal concentration, elevation of creatinine more than twice normal or greater than 1.1 mg/dL in the absence of other renal disease, pulmonary edema, new onset of headache not explained by an alternative diagnosis, or visual disturbances.
+If proteinuria is absent, preeclampsia is diagnosed as hypertension associated with new onset of any of the following: thrombocytopenia (< 100x9/L), elevated liver enzymes more than twice the normal concentration, elevation of creatinine more than twice normal or greater than 1.1 mg/dL in absence of other renal disease, pulmonary edema, new onset of unexplained headache, or visual disturbances.
 Preeclampsia with severe features occurs when systolic or diastolic pressures are greater than 160 or 110 mmHg, respectively, and preeclampsia is associated with end organ damage as described above.
 In this situation, the confirmatory measurement should be performed after a few minutes to expedite treatment (05).

 The visual symptoms are caused by retinal exudates, hemorrhages, edema, and/or retinal detachment.
 In addition, cortical blindness has been attributed to microinfarcts and petechial hemorrhages in the visual cortex.
 Symptoms can progress rapidly but generally resolve within 24 hours of delivery.

 Eclampsia occurs when seizures or coma develop in a patient with preeclampsia.
-Seizures are typically generalized tonic-clonic but may have focal or multifocal features (27).
+Seizures are typically generalized tonic-clonic but may have focal or multifocal features (30).
 Seizures or coma can develop antepartum in 50% of patients, during labor in 25%, and postpartum in 25%.
-Postpartum seizures generally occur within the first 24 hours; however, cases have been diagnosed as late as 26 days.
+Postpartum seizures generally occur within the first 24 hours; however, cases have been diagnosed as late as 26 days postpartum.

-Posterior reversible encephalopathy syndrome is often seen in preeclamptic women (79).
-In 1 center study, 46 of 47 patients (97.9%) with eclampsia had posterior reversible encephalopathy syndrome on neuroimaging (15).
-This is characterized by headache, encephalopathy, visual disturbances, and seizures associated with reversible vasogenic edema seen on CT or MRI (51).
+Posterior reversible encephalopathy syndrome (PRES) often accompanies preeclampsia and eclampsia (85).
+In 1 center study, 46 of 47 patients (97.9%) with eclampsia had posterior reversible encephalopathy syndrome on neuroimaging (18).
+This is characterized by headache, encephalopathy, visual disturbances, and seizures associated with reversible vasogenic edema seen on CT or MRI (57).

-Postpartum angiopathy or reversible cerebral vasoconstriction syndrome is seen in pregnant women, sometimes with preexisting preeclampsia, and occasionally mimics eclampsia due to the associated seizures (39; 40).
+Postpartum angiopathy or reversible cerebral vasoconstriction syndrome may occur, sometimes associated with preexisting preeclampsia, and occasionally mimic eclampsia due to the associated seizures (45).
 These patients usually present with multiple thunderclap headaches, seizures, confusion, visual changes, focal neurologic deficits, and coma.

-HELLP syndrome (hemolysis, elevated liver function, and low platelets) may be associated with preeclampsia.
-These patients present with generalized edema, right upper quadrant or epigastric pain, and nausea and vomiting that are typically worse at night (10).
+HELLP syndrome (hemolysis, elevated liver function, and low platelets) may also be associated with preeclampsia.
+It presents with generalized edema, right upper quadrant or epigastric pain, and nausea and vomiting, typically worse at night (10).

 Cerebrovascular disease accounts for a significant increase in morbidity and mortality during pregnancy.
-Analysis of a Nationwide Inpatient Sample from the United States for the years 2000 to 2001 showed a mortality rate of stroke of 1.4 per 100,000 deliveries (54).
-The Maternal Mortality Collaborative reported that 8.5% of deaths during pregnancy occurred from stroke (03).
+Analysis of a Nationwide Inpatient Sample from the United States for the years 2000 to 2001 showed a mortality rate of stroke of 1.4 per 100,000 deliveries (60).
+The Maternal Mortality Collaborative reported that 8.5% of deaths during pregnancy are related to stroke (03).
 Another nationwide population-based study from the United Kingdom showed a case fatality rate of 20% of all strokes and 50% of hemorrhagic strokes.
-The mortality rate of stroke was 0.3 per 100,000 deliveries (93).
-However, pregnant women with hemorrhagic stroke had fewer risk factors and better prognosis compared with nonpregnant women (70).
+The mortality rate of stroke was 0.3 per 100,000 deliveries (100).
+However, pregnant women with hemorrhagic stroke had fewer risk factors and better prognosis compared with nonpregnant women (76).

-Early surgery was associated with decreased mortality rates of 11% in patients with aneurysm rupture.
-Therefore, surgical or endovascular treatment of aneurysms should be done based on neurosurgical principles; no mortality benefit was noted with interventional treatment of ruptured arteriovenous malformations (25).
-Labor and delivery do not appear to increase the risk of hemorrhage from arteriovenous malformations or aneurysms, and the decision to perform caesarean section should be based on obstetric indications (52).
+Early surgery for aneurysm rupture was associated with decreased mortality rates to surgical or endovascular treatment of aneurysms should be done based on neurosurgical principles; no mortality benefit was noted with interventional treatment of ruptured arteriovenous malformations (28).
+Labor and delivery do not appear to increase the risk of hemorrhage from arteriovenous malformations or aneurysms, and the decision to perform caesarean section should be based on obstetric indications (58).